mathematiger/Hands_on_GraphXAI/README.md

 Here, the aim is to create a class expression, which uses logical AND, ClassExpression, and ObjectProperty.
 This means, you can create instances of a class and connect these instances by edges (a.k.a. object properties).
 This is done in a tree-like format as a list `[class, [child1], [child2]]`.
 The features of all nodes are set to `1`, just like in the original dataset.
 Keep attention, that you write the entries as strings, i.e. write `'1'` for class 1, instead of `1`.

 If you want this to be a competition, try to find a CE which creates a graph which maximizes the fidelity on the dataset.

+#### Research Question: Do CEs which lead to graphs with higher GNN-output also have a higher fidelity?